Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Experimental Evaluation

-Using four different image classification tasks (and datasets), we now empirically evaluate Blacklight against five representative black-box attacks (as discussed in \S\ref{sec:selected_attacks}).
-Our experiments focus on understanding 1) the effectiveness of Blacklight in both attack detection and mitigation; 2) the improvement over existing defenses; and 3) Blacklight's storage and computation overhead.
+Using four different image classification tasks (and datasets), we empirically evaluate Blacklight against eight SOTA black-box attacks.
+Our experiments seek to understand 1) the effectiveness of Blacklight in both attack detection and mitigation; 2) the false positive rate under realistic settings; 3) impact of Blacklight configuration; 4) Blacklight's storage and computation cost; 5) applying Blacklight to other domain.